dantaayy/movie-theatre-api-graphQl/README.md

 - Delete a Show by title
 - Create a new User
 - Delete a user by username
+- Add watched Shows to Users Watch List (currently adds specifc show to all users watch list)

 To-do:

-- Add watched Shows to Users Watch List
+- Create a login query for admin/customer priveleges
+- Depending who is logged in will display only their information
+- Edit add shows tot specific user

 ---